maithilish/uknit/notes/designnotes.md

 It is convenient to use custom interfaces defined in package private Model.java.
 Apart from it some of the suitable classes to use in itests - Instant, LocalDate, LocalDateTime, DateTimeFormatter, File, StringBuilder, Locale.
 Avoid Date as compare may randomly fail.

+## Static Calls

+Objects returned by statics calls are real, but in internal or super static calls the returned object may be mock if static call returns a mock field, parameter or mock object returned by mock field or parameter.